Ashu-hub/All-About-Java/java8 Notes.md

 	NonStatic Reference - Object::MethodName
 	Constructor Reference - ClassName::new

 	In java there is Call By Value.
-From java8 There is Call By method.
+From java8, method reference is Call By method.
 	Like:- list.stream.forEach(println) --> Wait, we need to use ::operator to tell complier that this is method referenc not a variable, so --> list.stream.forEach(::println) --> Wait method Reference can be of a type.
 Since println is instance method we need to use. -->list.stream.forEach(System.out::println)

 # Functional Interface:-(SAM)

 ## Predicate:-